videh25/mount_catkin_package/README.md

 #### 2. mount.py
 Loads the given <gripper>.xacro and <arm>.xacro by generating a .xacro file by combining both individual .xacros.
 The resultant .xacro is saved as the mount\scripts\urdf\arm_with_gripper.xacro

+**Will run within the direcotry mount/scripts only due to folder dependency.**

 Usage:
   _Using rosun_